 In 1899 Sebastian Kresge founded the S.S.
 Kresge retail store in Detroit which would later be known as the big-box behemoth, Kmart.
 By the 1980s, Kmart had expanded to over 2,000 stores and was the second-largest retailer in the United States.
 During the 1990s, Walmart struck against the Kmart shopping base offering always the lowest prices and later Target moved on to the higher-end customer base.
 Squeezing Kmart in the middle, the company chose to continue to compete for the entire market share, not focusing on a specific customer segment.

 Fighting a war on two fronts eventually led to focusing on only the present of combating daily fires to survive and trying not to lose too much ground at each quarterly report.
 This war of attrition that resembled the trench warfare of World War I eventually put the company on life support and in 2002 it filed for bankruptcy.
 In 2004, Kmart attempted a comeback to sustain its dying model by merging with Sears which has maintained a steady trend of store closures and liquidations over the following fourteen years.

 This model continues to perpetuate the cycle of crisis which continually digs the organization further into the hole.
-Kmart was known for their continued sense of urgency which disabled their ability to focus on growth and development (Cascade, 2018).
+Kmart was known for its continued sense of urgency which disabled its ability to focus on growth and development.
 This is not an uncommon trend in organizations, focusing on the immediate comes with multiple behavioral rewards.
 Focusing always on the present, a person has immediate feedback with tangible results.
 There is a sense of accomplishment and reward for being the manager that can quell the crisis and keep the team fighting until the next day.
 Covey calls this the quadrant I of tasks that are important and urgent and exampled by, “if I don’t sign off on timecards, the workforce doesn’t get paid, and then riots will ensure.”